Diti1311/ds_diti/README.md

 # ds_diti

-# Trader Behavior Analysis – Data Science Task
+# Trader Behavior Analysis

-This repository contains the complete solution to the Trader Behavior Analysis assignment.
+This repository contains the complete solution to the Trader Behavior Analysis.
 The goal of the project is to understand how trader performance (PnL, win-rate, behavior patterns) varies with market sentiment (Fear / Neutral / Greed), using the provided historical trader dataset and the Fear & Greed Index.

 ---